rondinif/phytojs/README.md

 ## Usage
 see below at the examples section...

-are you impatient? ... learn by playing by forking one of these [newest PhytoJS pens](https://codepen.io/search/pens?q=phytojs&page=1&order=newest&depth=everything) or become a PhytoJS ninja by training [PhytoJS and pReact tutorial](https://codepen.io/collection/DPKJKN/)
+are you impatient? ... learn by playing by forking one of these [newest PhytoJS pens](https://codepen.io/search/pens?q=phytojs&page=1&order=newest&depth=everything) or become a PhytoJS ninja by training [PhytoJS and pReact tutorial](https://codepen.io/collection/DPKJKN/) , if you want to experience Phyto Js server side you can start live forking [a basic example that shows how to use @rondinif/phytojs nom package in RunKit to get an API endpoint](https://runkit.com/rondinif/phytojs-api)

 ## Development